Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Introduction

 \subsection{Overview}

+Brownian motion is in many ways the ``canonical'' or ``most natural'' probability measure on the space of continuous paths.
+It is uniquely characterized by special properties (independence of increments, stationarity, etc.) and it arises as a scaling limit of many kinds of discrete random walks.

+It is natural to wonder whether there is a similarly ``canonical'' or ``most natural'' probability measure on the space of two dimensional surfaces that are topologically equivalent to the sphere.
+In fact, over the past few decades, {\em two} mathematical objects have emerged which have seemed to be equally valid candidates for the title of ``canonical random sphere-homeomorphic surface.''

+The first candidate is the spherical form of {\em Liouville quantum gravity} (LQG) \cite{DS08, SHE_WELD, dms2014mating, quantum_spheres,lqg_sphere,twoperspectives}.
+Roughly speaking, the LQG sphere is a random surface obtained by exponentiating a form of a conformally invariant random distribution called the Gaussian free field (GFF).
+LQG has its roots in the physics literature, particularly the work of Polyakov \cite{pol81bosonic,pol81fermionic,pol88qg} and others in string theory and conformal field theory in the 1980's.
+The definition of LQG involves a parameter $\gamma$ that can be tuned to make surfaces more or less ``rough.''
+The particular value $\gamma = \sqrt{8/3}$ has long been understood to be special, and is said to correspond to {\em pure quantum gravity}.
+Roughly speaking, this means that $\sqrt{8/3}$-LQG (a.k.a.\ {\em pure LQG}) should arise as a scaling limit of discretized random surfaces that are {\em not} decorated by extra statistical physical structures (a.k.a.\ {\em matter fields}).

+The second candidate is an object called {\em the Brownian map} (TBM) \cite{mm2006bm, le2008scaling, legalluniqueanduniversal, miermontlimit, legalluniversallimit} which has its roots in the mathematical analysis of discretized random surfaces (a.k.a.\ {\em random planar maps}), beginning with the work of Tutte \cite{tutte63cenus} in the 1960's.
+Around 2000 it was noticed by Chassaing and Schaeffer \cite{cg2004super} (building on the bijections \cite{cori-vauquelin,schaeffer}) that the large scale behavior of the profile of distances from a random point on a random planar map could be encoded using the Brownian snake of Le Gall (see \cite{legall1999spatial} for a general review).
+This perspective ultimately led to the definition of the Brownian map as a random metric measure space constructed from the Brownian snake, and to the proofs of Le Gall \cite{legalluniversallimit} and Miermont \cite{miermontlimit} that the Brownian map arises as the Gromov-Hausdorff limit of uniformly random planar maps.

+Both LQG and TBM have been thoroughly studied and appear in hundreds of papers in physics and mathematics.
+However, until now, there has not been a direct link between these two objects, and the corresponding literatures have been relatively disconnected.

-The Liouville quantum gravity (LQG) sphere \cite{DS08, SHE_WELD, dms2014mating, quantum_spheres,lqg_sphere,twoperspectives} and the Brownian map (TBM) \cite{mm2006bm, le2008scaling, legalluniqueanduniversal, miermontlimit, legalluniversallimit, quantum_spheres} can both be understood as measures on the space of measure-endowed, sphere-homeomorphic surfaces.
-The definition of LQG involves a real parameter $\gamma$, and it has long been believed that when $\gamma = \sqrt{8/3}$, the LQG sphere should be equivalent to TBM.
-However, the LQG sphere comes equipped with a conformal structure and TBM comes equipped with a metric space structure, and it is far from obvious how to endow either of these objects with the {\em other's} structure.
+It has long been believed that TBM and the $\sqrt{8/3}$-LQG sphere should be equivalent in some sense.
+Both objects are random measure-endowed, sphere-homeomorphic surfaces.
+The problem is that the LQG sphere comes equipped with a conformal structure and TBM comes equipped with a metric space structure, and it is far from obvious how to endow either of these objects with the {\em other's} structure.
+Until one does this, it is not clear how an equivalence statement can even be formulated.